This text is translated into Russian by google automatic human level neural machine.

-Significant risks were laid down in the original design of the combined power plant, said Vladimir Golovshchikov, chief specialist of the Melentiev Institute of Energy Systems of the SB RAS, a candidate of technical sciences who, as a member of the scientific and expert council on energy efficiency under the government of the Irkutsk region and former Adviser to the General Director of the OGUEP "Oblkommunenergo" oversaw it.
-"The project was prepared by the structure of the group" NITOL "and we actually imposed it, - he recalls.
-"The Expert Council was given a non-alternative option, for which we voted."
+Significant risks were laid down in the initial design of the combined power plant, notes the chief specialist of the Institute of Energy Systems named after L.A.
+Melent'ev (ISEM) SB RAS, Candidate of Technical Sciences Vladimir Golovshchikov, who, as a member of the Scientific and Expert Council on Energy Efficiency under the Government of the Irkutsk Region and a former the advisor to the general director of OGUEP "Oblkommunenergo" supervised it.
+“The project was prepared by the structure of the NITOL group and it was actually imposed on us,” he recalls.
+"The Expert Council was given an uncontested option, for which we voted."

-At the same time, it was based on an analogue, not tested in another region, but a set of equipment that seemed to the developers to be advanced.
-For example, three vertical rotary turbines of Bolotov, which complement the 36 solar panels.
-The manufacturer refused to provide their technical specifications, referring to trade secrets.
+At the same time, it was based not on an analogue already tested in another region, but on a set of equipment that seemed to the developers to be advanced.
+For example, Bolotov's three vertical rotary turbines complement 36 solar panels.
+The manufacturer refused to disclose their technical characteristics, citing a trade secret.
 Despite this, the project provided for their stable operation at a wind speed of 3-4 m / s.
-In practice, they consistently produced the claimed current only at 6 m / s and above.
-In addition, the delivered equipment clearly did not comply with the declared parameters - in particular, the distance between the rotating parts and the generator went beyond any reasonable tolerances.
-"It's not as a manufacture - it feels like we were supplied with parts from different sets," Golovshchikov said.
+In practice, however, they consistently gave out the declared current only at 6 m / s and above.
+In addition, the equipment supplied clearly did not meet the declared parameters - in particular, the distance between the rotating parts and the generator was beyond any reasonable tolerances.
+“It's not about the quality of workmanship - it feels like we were supplied with parts from different sets,” says Golovshchikov.

 As a result, the power of inverters and batteries that were installed on the project was insufficient.
 In addition, they were not tested for compatibility with solar panels.
 The scheme of electrical networks chosen by the designers was also not optimal.

-A significant part of the technical shortcomings was eliminated by installers from ZAO Enerprom-Electronics, who installed the equipment and monitored its work until the first quarter of 2014.
-But to eliminate the weak points of the project itself was not in the hands of these glorious guys.
-First of all, this concerns the composition of the equipment: it was necessary not only to combine the diesel and renewable sides of the station, issuing, respectively, alternating and direct current (which, for example, quite successfully goes to the AGU projects implemented by the Hevel Group, or at sites "Sakhaenergo" in Yakutia, built to reduce the consumption of diesel fuel by replacing part of the production of renewable energy).
+A significant part of the technical shortcomings were eliminated by the installers from ZAO Enerprom-Electronics, who installed the equipment and monitored its operation until the first quarter of 2014.
+But it was beyond the power of these nice guys to eliminate the weaknesses of the project itself.
+First of all, this concerns the composition of the equipment: it was necessary not only to combine the diesel and renewable sides of the station, which produce, respectively, alternating and direct current (which, for example, is quite successfully coming out in the AGUE projects, which are implemented by the Hevel Group of Companies; or at the facilities Sakhaenergo in Yakutia, built to reduce the consumption of diesel fuel by replacing part of the generation of RES).
 But also to ensure their work in automatic mode.
-"But the network part, synchronization have not been worked out," states the senior specialist of ISEM SB RAS.
+“But the network part, synchronization was not worked out,” states the chief specialist of the ISEM SB RAS.